All the funfairs in Oxford and across Oxfordshire

-Funfairs have been a fixture of the life of in Oxford and across Oxfordshire for hundreds of years.
+Funfairs have been a fixture of life in Oxford and across Oxfordshire for hundreds of years.

 St Giles’ Fair in Oxford is one of the greatest and most prestigious in the country – dating back to 1625 when it was a parish festival to celebrate the feast of the patron saint, St Giles.
 It is held on the Monday and Tuesday following the first Sunday after St Giles’ Day (01 September).

-During what used to be known as the Mop Fair, local tradesmen, craftsmen, labourers, farmers and servants came into town to look for new employment.
+During what used to be known as the Mop Fair, local traders and craftspeople, labourers, farmers and servants came into town to look for new employment.

 Back in those days, seasonal employment ran from October to October, so everyone came into town with high hopes of gaining a new employer and securing their income for the year ahead.